eilab-gt/NovGrid/README.md

 ## Examples using NovGrid

-Here is an example that trains a [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) implementation of PPO on a MiniGrid environment that experiences the DoorKeyChange novelty:
+Here is an example that trains a [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) implementation of PPO on a NovGrid environment that experiences the DoorKeyChange novelty:

 ```python
 import gym